Adolf von Deines: Marriage, retirement and death

-On 12 July 1898, Deines was married to Katharina Helene Margarete Elsa Freiin von Falkenhausen (July 27, 1872–January 8, 1949), the daughter of the esteemed Generaloberst Ludwig, Freiherr von Falkenhausen and his wife, Helene von Waldow und Reitzenstein (1847–1886).
+On 12 July 1898, Deines was married to Katharina Helene Margarete Elsa Freiin von Falkenhausen (July 27, 1872 – January 8, 1949), the daughter of the esteemed Generaloberst Ludwig Freiherr von Falkenhausen and his wife, Helene Julie Auguste Ferdinande, née von Waldow und Reitzenstein (1847–1886).

 Almost thirty years older than his wife, Deines actually served with his father-in-law during the Franco-Prussian War, where they fought together at the Battle of Gravelotte as part of the VIII Army Corps.
 The couple never had children.
-In October 1902, he was appointed commanding officer of the VIII Army Corps, and in 1903, was promoted to the rank of General of the Cavalry, marking the pinnacle of his military career.
-By 1906, increased hearing loss forced Deines to relinquish his command of the VIII Army Corps, and he was retired from active duty, although he retained the honorary rank of Adjutant general in his old unit, the 7th Hussar Regiment.
+On 16 October 1902, he was appointed commanding officer of the VIII Army Corps, and on 29 May 1903, was promoted to the rank of General of the Cavalry, marking the pinnacle of his military career.
+By 1906, increased hearing loss forced Deines to relinquish his command of the VIII Army Corps, and he was retired from active duty, although he retained the honorary rank of Adjutant general à la suite to his old unit, the 7th Hussar Regiment.
 On the 27th of January, 1910, Kaiser Wilhelm II appointed Deines a Knight of the Order of the Black Eagle, the Kingdom of Prussia's highest order of chivalry, "in grateful recognition of services rendered".
 Adolf von Deines died in hospital at Frankfurt am Main on November 17, 1911, from complications following a surgery to relieve an intestinal blockage.
 On December 10, he was buried at the Hanau Hauptfriedhof with full military honors; Prince Eitel Friedrich was in attendance as a representative of the royal family.
 Deines' monumental tombstone in the Hanau Hauptfriedhof has been designated a cultural heritage monument by the Hessian Department of Cultural Heritage Management.